-The most important step is utilizing the NEC outage viewer, located in the Storm Center on the NEC website, to see how large the outage is.
+The most important step is utilizing the NEC outage viewer to see how large the outage is.
+The Outage Viewer provides real-time data.
 If you have gone to another home while your power is out, check the Viewer to know when your power is back on and you can return home.
-During major storms, the co-op will do our best to post updates on Facebook, the Storm Center, and our website.
-We will also communicate with you via email blasts and by issuing press releases to local the media.
-We will update you to the best of our ability as we receive information.
+The Outage Viewer allows members to see the big picture and see all of the outages the Co-op is working on.
+During major storms, the co-op will do our best to post updates on Facebook and our website, and will update you to the best of our ability as we receive information.